 Despite the many column inches of factual reporting, I didn’t consider writing fiction until near the end of my fine art studies.
 I started writing my first novel, on the quiet, between art projects and exhibitions.

 Initially, I self-published A Calculated Life.
 However, I signed a publishing deal with 47North for a new edition and, four months later, A Calculated Life was shortlisted for the Philip K. Dick Award 2013 and for The 2013 Kitschies Golden Tentacle Award (Debut Novel).

 My second novel, Sleeping Embers of an Ordinary Mind (47North), is set in the past, present and future.
 The research for this novel took me to Shanghai and Suzhou in China, and to Florence and Bologna in Italy.
 The Guardian included this novel in “Best Science Fiction and Fantasy Books of 2015.”

-And my third novel, Dreams Before the Start of Time, has recently been published by 47North (18 April 2017), and received a starred review from Publishers Weekly and is now shortlisted for the British Science Fiction Association 2017 Award for Best Novel.
+And my third novel, Dreams Before the Start of Time (47North), received a starred review from Publishers Weekly and is now shortlisted for the British Science Fiction Association 2017 Award for Best Novel.